xl00t/yetAnotherNimCrypt/README.md

 ![Shellcode executionexample](assets/imgs/shellcode_execution_example.png)

+## Credits

+This project was inspired by the work of [Matro7sh - myph](https://github.com/matro7sh/myph).

 ## Contributing
 Contributions are welcome!
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.